criblio/appscope/docs/HTTP.md

 containing zero or more regex strings and match the whole header, not just the name or value.

-In the example below, the `name` regex blocks the `http-req` and `http-metrics` events and the `headers` entries add the matching headers.
+In the example below, the `name` regex blocks the `http-req` events and the `headers` entries add the matching headers.

 ```text
 event: